thekalinga/books-raw/repo/introduction-to-international-law/12-state-territorial-sovereignty.md

-[^225/1]: In regard to the historical background of the continental shelf doctrine _see_ Anninos, The Continental Shelf and Public International Law (1953), pp. 11--34, and the North Sea Continental Shelf Cases, I.C.J.
+[^225/1]: In regard to the historical background of the continental shelf doctrine _see_ Anninos, The Continental Shelf and Public International Law (1953), pp. 11--34, and the _North Sea Continental Shelf Cases_, I.C.J.
 Reports, 1969, 3, at pp. 32--36.
 In 1916 and 1927, respectively, it was urged by De Buren and Professor Suarez that the territorial sea should be extended to cover the continental shelf.

 [^225/2]: Annual Report of United States Secretary of the Interior for 1945, at pp. ix-x.

-[^226/1]: Lord Asquith in Arbitration between Petroleum Development, Ltd., and Sheikh of Abu Dhabi (1951), American Journal of International Law (1953), Vol. 47, at pp. 156--159.
+[^226/1]: Lord Asquith in Arbitration between Petroleum Development, Ltd., and Sheikh of Abu Dhabi (1951), _American Journal of International Law_ (1953), Vol. 47, at pp. 156--159.

 [^226/2]: Partly in order that a coastal State, without a true continental shelf, should receive equality of treatment.

-[^227/1]: Quaere, whether the technique of deep sea mines, for the purpose of testing, etc. for oil presence is within the scope of Articles 1 and 2.
+[^227/1]: _Quaere_, whether the technique of deep sea mines, for the purpose of testing, etc. for oil presence is within the scope of Articles 1 and 2.

 [^227/2]: Thus, free-swimming fish or free-moving crustaceans, such as shrimps, are